Free Syrian Army: January/February – high-ranked officer defections

 On 6 January 2012, General Mustafa al-Sheikh of the Syrian Army defected from the government forces to join the FSA.
 General Mustafa al-Sheikh told Reuters that up to 20,000 soldiers in total had deserted the army since the beginning of the conflict, and that the FSA had taken control of large swathes of land.
 He said in an interview on 12 January 2012: "If we get 25,000 to 30,000 deserters mounting guerrilla warfare in small groups of six or seven it is enough to exhaust the army in a year to a year-and-a-half, even if they are armed only with rocket-propelled grenades and light weapons".

-On 7 January 2012, Colonel Afeef Mahmoud Suleima of the Syrian Air Force logistics division defected from Bashar al-Assad's regime along with at least fifty of his men.
+On 7 January 2012, Colonel Afif Mahmoud Suleiman of the Syrian Air Force logistics division defected from Bashar al-Assad's regime along with at least fifty of his men.
 He announced his group's defection on live television and ordered his men to protect protesters in the city of Hama.
 Colonel Suleiman declared: "We are from the army and we have defected because the government is killing civilian protesters.
 The Syrian army attacked Hama with heavy weapons, air raids and heavy fire from tanks. ...
 We ask the Arab League observers to come visit areas affected by air raids and attacks so you can see the damage with your own eyes, and we ask you to send someone to uncover the three cemeteries in Hama filled with more than 460 corpses."

 Syrian forces clashed with army deserters in an area near the capital Damascus, opposition activists said.
 The town of Reef Damascus saw fighting on 1 January as the government forces were hunting for suspected defectors, according to the activists.
 There were no immediate reports of casualties.
 According to the London-based Syrian Observatory for Human rights, despite a self-declared ceasefire, Free Syrian Army soldiers in Idlib, on 2 January, overran two checkpoints belonging to security forces and captured dozens of loyalist troops, and launched an attack on a third checkpoint killing and wounding several loyalists.
 More than a dozen people, including 11 soldiers, were killed in clashes between defectors and loyalists in Basr al-Harir, a town in southern Daraa Governorate, according to the Syrian Observatory for Human Rights.
 Shelling and gunfire were also reported in Deir ez-Zor by the LCC.
 On 14 January, the Syrian Observatory For Human Rights said there was fighting between deserters and loyalist troops in Hula, Homs province, after the defectors destroyed a barricade and a number of security forces were killed or wounded.

 In mid-January, the FSA managed to take control over the border town of Zabadani, just 14 miles away from the capital, Damascus.
 Regular army forces tried to assault the town several times but as of 16 January all attacks were repelled.